Gyula II: Baptism

+The cooperative relationship between the Byzantine Empire and Gyula lasted plausibly until 958, when Constantine VII ceased the payment of tribute to the Hungarians following the latter's defeat at the Battle of Lechfeld.
+Bishop Hierotheos had to leave Hungary with immediate effect.
 Gyula II had a son, Prokui (Gyula III), his successor as tribal leader in Transylvania, and two daughters, Karold and Sarolt.
 The latter became the wife of Géza, Grand Prince of the Hungarians.
 Their only known son, Stephen I, was crowned as the first king of Hungary.